Marcus Gilchrist: 2011

-On July 29, 2011, the San Diego Chargers signed Gilchrist to a four-year, $3.95 million contract that includes a signing bonus of $1.37 million.
+On July 29, 2011, the Chargers signed Gilchrist to a four-year, $3.95 million contract that includes a signing bonus of $1.37 million.

 Throughout training camp, Gilchrist competed to be the third cornerback on the depth chart and the first-team nickelback.
 He competed against Dante Hughes and fellow rookie Shareece Wright.
 Head coach Norv Turner named Gilchrist the third cornerback on the depth chart to begin the regular season, behind Quentin Jammer and Antoine Cason.
 He was also given the role as the first-team nickelback.

 He made his professional regular season debut in the San Diego Chargers' season-opener against the Minnesota Vikings and recorded one tackle in their 24–17 victory.
 Gilchrist made his first career tackle on Michael Jenkins during an 11-yard reception in the second quarter.
 On October 2, 2011, Gilchrist earned his first career start after replacing Quentin Jammer who was inactive due to a hamstring injury.
 He made six solo tackles, two pass deflections, and made his first career interception during a 26–16 victory against the Miami Dolphins in Week 4.
 His interception came off a pass attempt by quarterback Chad Henne that was originally intended for tight end Anthony Fasano in the first quarter.
 In Week 8, he replaced Antoine Cason in the starting lineup after Cason was unable to contain New York Jets' wide receiver Plaxico Burress the previous week.
 Gilchrist remained the starter in Week 9 and recorded a season-high nine combined tackles during a 45–38 loss against the Green Bay Packers.
 He was inactive for two games (Weeks 11–12) after injuring his hamstring in Week 10.
 On December 11, 2011, Gilchrist broke up a pass and made an interception during a 37–10 victory against the Buffalo Bills.
 He intercepted a pass by Tyler Thigpen in the fourth quarter.
 He finished his rookie season with 34 combined tackles (27 solo), four pass deflections, and two interceptions in 14 games and four starts.